Akbar II: Reign

 Emperor Akbar II presided over an empire titularly large but in effect limited to the Red Fort in Delhi alone.
 The cultural life of Delhi as a whole flourished during his reign.
 However, his attitude towards East India Company officials, especially Lord Hastings, to whom he refused to grant an audience on terms other than those of subject and sovereign, although honourable to him, increasingly frustrated the British, who regarded him as merely their pensioner.
 The British therefore reduced his titular authority to 'King of Delhi' in 1835 and the East India Company ceased to act as the mere lieutenants of the Mughal Empire as they did from 1803 to 1835.
 Simultaneously they replaced Persian text with English text on the company's coins, which no longer carried the emperor's name.

-The British encouraged the Nawab of Oudh and the Nizam of Hyderabad to take royal titles in order to further diminish the Emperor's status and influence.
+The British encouraged the Nawab of Oudh and the Nizam of Hyderabad to take royal titles to further diminish the Emperor's status and influence.
 Out of deference, the Nizam did not, but the Nawab of Awadh did so.

 He is also known to have bestowed the title Nawab upon the Nawab of Tonk and Nawab of Jaora.

 Akbar II appointed the Bengali reformer Ram Mohan Roy, to appeal against his treatment by the East India Company, conferring on him the title of Raja.
-Ram Mohan Roy then visited England, as the Mughal envoy to the Court of St. James.
+Ram Mohan Roy then visited England, as the Mughal envoy to the Court of St James’s.
 Ram Mohan Roy submitted a well-argued memorial on behalf of the Mughal ruler, but to no avail.

 The grave of Akbar II lies within a marble enclosure adjoined to the Moti Masjid near the dargah of the 13th century Sufi saint, Qutbuddin Bakhtiar Kaki at Mehrauli, Delhi.
 The Mughal emperors Bahadur Shah I, (Shah Alam I) and Shah Alam II are also buried here.

 Descendants

 After the mutiny, cousins of Mirza Mughal, son of Bahadur Shah Zafar, son of Akbar II, escaped to neighbouring areas in fear of capture by the British.
-Prince Mirza Mughal, the heir apparent was himself killed in battle.
-Many surviving princes settled in various provinces of India, but some settled in Burma and Bengal since a large number of imperial family members, along with Emperor Bahadur Shah II were exiled to Rangoon in Burma.
+Prince Mirza Mughal, the heir apparent was himself captured and executed by the British near Delhi gate.
+Many surviving princes settled in various provinces of India, but some settled in Burma, Bengal and Deccan since a large number of imperial family members, along with Emperor Bahadur Shah II were exiled to Rangoon in Burma.